Tag: Roberta Blackman-Woods

 Roberta Blackman-Woods – 2016 Parliamentary Question to the Home Office

-To ask the Secretary of State for the Home Department, what plans her Department has for future provision of the collective passport service.
+To ask the Secretary of State for the Home Department, what steps her Department has taken to notify groups and organisations who may be affected by the potential closure of the Collective Passport Service.

 James Brokenshire